Appeal Ref: APP/D0840/W/20/3254432

 The proposed poultry and storage buildings as well as the temporary residential use will help to ensure that the farming business remains viable for future generations by improving the profitability of the business and creating further employment.
 It will allow the business to respond more effectively to fluctuations in the commodity and meat markets.
 Flexibility is vital in ensuring the longevity of farming business and, as such, the proposed development should be supported.

-It is our professional view that the proposed development complies fully with the policies contained within the National Planning Policy Framework and Cornwall Local Plan.
+It was our professional view that the proposed development complies fully with the policies contained within the National Planning Policy Framework and Cornwall Local Plan.
 The proposed development makes a sustainable contribution to Cornwall’s rural economy and farming community, in augmenting an existing and well established agricultural business, allowing it to react to turbulence in the commodities and meat markets and remain viable for future generations of the Edgell family.

 There will be no significant negative environmental impact associated with the proposed development.
 The development will increase the Country’s sustainability in pork meat production reducing the reliance on imports to make up any shortfall in supply.
 The buildings are designed to be highly efficient and will incorporate modern ventilation and insulation systems where applicable.